klever-sudo/Python/README.md

 # Python
-Treasure game is a simple programm presenting the use of if statements and the nested if statments
+Treasure game is a simple program presenting the use of if statements and the nested if statments